Friday, April 28, 2017

 It is fitting now, that with a sizable grant from a national foundation, Siena College will be able to keep doing just that.

-Siena will soon begin construction on a new observatory that will house the largest telescope in the Capital Region.
-The College has received a $467,402 grant from the Maryland-based Sherman Fairchild Foundation specifically for the project.
+Siena will begin construction in mid-2018 on a new observatory that will house the largest telescope in the Capital Region.
+The College received a $467,402 grant from the Maryland-based Sherman Fairchild Foundation specifically for the project.

 The new observatory will be constructed on the roof of Roger Bacon Hall.
-Work will begin in July and the observatory should be up and running by this fall, according to Rose A. Finn, Ph.
+Work will begin after the spring 2018 semester concludes and the observatory should be up and running by that fall, according to Rose A. Finn, Ph.
 D., professor of physics and coordinator of the grant application.

 The permanently-mounted telescope will be housed in a 16-foot structure atop Roger Bacon Hall, topped by a rotating dome with a retractable opening.
 The telescope will feature a 27-inch diameter mirror that can be remotely controlled via the internet.